 - 1 tablespoon extra virgin olive oil

-- 1 lb. mild Italian chicken sausage, casings removed (or use your favorite!)
+- 1 lb. mild Italian chicken sausage casings removed (or use your favorite!)

-- 8 ounces cremini mushrooms, stemmed and sliced
+- 8 ounces cremini mushrooms stemmed and sliced

-- 3/4 lb. asparagus spears, tough ends removed and cut into 1" pieces
+- 3/4 lb. asparagus spears tough ends removed and cut into 1″ pieces

-- 1/4 cup - 6 tablespoons pesto sauce*
+- 1/2 cup pesto sauce*

-- Freshly grated parmesan, for serving
+- Freshly grated parmesan for serving

 - Turn the heat down to low and add the gnocchi and 1/4 cup of the pesto sauce, stirring gently to combine.
-Add up to 2 more tablespoons of pesto sauce until the gnocchi is coated well.
-Serve with grated parmesan and enjoy!
+Add up to 2 more tablespoons of pesto sauce until the gnocchi is coated well.1/2 cup pesto sauce*

 - This meal is customizable, so you can substitute the sausage with chicken, ground turkey, and any of your favorite veggies!